bryik/trampolining-beyond-the-call-stack/README.md

 Trampolining is a pretty interesting technique that calls back to a lot of things I had forgotten from university.
 The problem with recursive functions is that each recursive call requires a frame and these frames build up until a base case is reached.
 Raganwald has a great analogy for this with `factorial()`: "it's as if we actually wrote out 1 x 1 x 2 x 3 x 4 x ... before doing any calculations".

 Functions in tail-recursive form have the same problem, but they don't actually need the frames to persist.
-A trampolined function returns a "continuation" (a function that can be called to continue a computation) and the [trampoline()](https://github.com/bryik/trampolining-beyond-the-call-stack/blob/main/src/trampoline.ts) keeps calling these continuations until the result is reached--instead of a function calling itself recursively, you have a series of independent function calls.
+A trampolined function returns a ["continuation"](https://en.wikipedia.org/wiki/Continuation) (a function that can be called to continue a computation) and the [trampoline()](https://github.com/bryik/trampolining-beyond-the-call-stack/blob/main/src/trampoline.ts) keeps calling these continuations until the result is reached—instead of a function calling itself recursively, you have a series of independent function calls.

 ## development